LI-600 Porometer/ Fluorometer

 Get a Quote

-The LI-600 is a compact porometer with an optional Pulse-Amplitude Modulation (PAM) fluorometer that measures stomatal conductance and chlorophyll a fluorescence over the same leaf area.
-The GPS receiver records location and altitude, and that, combined with measurements from the accelerometer/ magnetometer, provides data needed to calculate the angle of a leaf relative to the sun.
-Capable of completing these measurements in seconds, the LI-600 delivers the speed and precision required by researchers today.
+The LI-600 and LI-600N are compact porometers with Pulse-Amplitude Modulation (PAM) fluorometers that simultaneously measure stomatal conductance and chlorophyll a fluorescence over the same leaf or needle area.
+A GPS receiver tracks location and an accelerometer/magnetometer records data needed to calculate a leaf's angle of incidence to the sun.
+Capable of completing these measurements in seconds, the LI-600 and the LI-600N deliver speed and precision.

 Time-saving features for fast surveys

-• GPS receiver for recording measurement location.
+• GPS receiver records measurement location.

-Stomatal conductance
+Stomatal Conductance

 Chlorophyll a fluorescence

 Measurements of chlorophyll a fluorescence provide insights into photosynthesis, and, when combined with stomatal conductance, results in a more complete picture of the overall plant physiology and health.
-In addition to rectangular flashes, the LI-600 supports multiphase flashes (MPF), which can prevent underestimation of Fm (Loriaux et al., 2013) and thereby reduce bias in numerous fluorescence parameters.
+In addition to rectangular flashes, the LI-600 and LI-600N support multiphase flashes (MPF), which can prevent underestimation of Fm' (Loriaux et al., 2013) and thereby reduce bias in numerous fluorescence parameters.

 Loriaux SD, et al. (2013).
 Closing in on maximum yield of chlorophyll fluorescence using a single multiphase flash of sub-saturating intensity.
 Plant Cell Environ 36:1755-1770.